 What’s more, buying items with your credit card gives you some consumer protection, which may be useful if the goods or services are faulty.
 This is because of a legal protection known as Section 75 which protects you if your credit card purchase was over £100 and something goes wrong.

 If your current account has an overdraft facility, you could try using or extending it slightly if you find that you need extra cash.
-Overdraft charges are generally much cheaper than withdrawing cash with a credit card, while you might also get the benefit of an interest-free period in which to clear the balance.
+Overdraft charges can be much cheaper than withdrawing cash with a credit card, while you might also get the benefit of an interest-free period in which to clear the balance.

 If you have no other option but to make a credit card cash withdrawal, you'll need to clear your balance as soon as possible to avoid racking up huge interest charges.
 Try to pay back the money quickly so that you do not have daily interest charges mounting up on your credit card account.